 STANDARD TITLE GENERAL DISCLOSURE PAGE (OR LINK) EXTERNAL ASSURANCE DISCLOSURE SASB DISCLOSURI Stakeholder Engageme nt GRI 102: General 102-40 PDF pg.
 23 - List of stakeholder groups engaged by the organization Disclosures 2016 102-41 PDF pg.
 24 - Percentage of total employees covered by collective bargaining agreements EM-MM-310a.
 102-42 PDF pg.
 23 - Basis for identification and selection of stakeholders with whom to engage 102-43 PDF pg.
 23 - Organization's approach to stakeholder engagement 102-44 PDF pg.
-23 - Key topics and concerns that have been raised through stakeholder engagement Reporting P ractice GRI 102: General Disclosures 102-45 2020 10-K and PDF pg.
+23 - Key topics and concerns that have been raised through stakeholder engagement Reporting Pr actice GRI 102: General 102-45 2021 10-K and PDF pg.
 27 - Entities included in the organization's consolidated financial statements or equivalent documents Disclosures 2016 102-46 PDF pg.
 24 - The process for defining the report content and the Aspect Boundaries 102-47 PDF pg.
 24 - Material Aspects identified in the process for defining report content 102-48 PDF pg.
 27 - Restatements of information 102-49 PDF pg.
-27 - Significant changes from previous reporting periods in the Scope and Aspect Boundaries 102-50 January 1, 2020- December 31, 2020 - Reporting period 102-51 June 2020 - Date of most recent previous report 102-52 Annual - Reporting cycle 102-53 Benjamin Pratt, Senior Vice President, Corporate Public Affairs - Contact point for questions regarding the report or its contents 102-54 This report has been prepared in accordance with the GRI Standards: core option.
+27 - Significant changes from previous reporting periods in the Scope and Aspect Boundaries 102-50 January 1, 2021- December 31, 2021 - Reporting period 102-51 June 2021 - Date of most recent previous report 102-52 Annual = Reporting cycle 102-53 Benjamin Pratt, Senior Vice President, Corporate Public Affairs - Contact point for questions regarding the report or its contents 102-54 This report has been prepared in accordance with the GRI Standards: core option.
 PDF pg.
 27 - Claims of reporting in accordance with the GRI standards 102-56 External assurance, where available, is noted in this Content Index. - External assurance policy PDF pg.
-27 Material Top ic Beportin g • Evaluation of material tenie and its houndary GRI 103: Management Approach 2016 103-1 PDF pgs.
-24-26 The remainder of management approach (MA) for each material topic is included within the respective topic section.
-Explanation of material topic and its boundary
+27 Material Top ic Pepertine f • For least the after the desired to the state of the state GRI 103: Management Approach 103-1 PDF pgs.
+24-26 The remainder of = Explanation of material topic and its boundary 2016 management approach (MA) for each material topic is included within the respective topic section.